-Applicants may apply to Part-Time MBA programs whose start dates are at least 6 months apart.
+Applicants may apply to Part-Time MBA programs whose start dates are at least 6 moths apart.

-Example: If you apply for Fall 2020 and get denied, you cannot apply to a Ross program with a start date earlier than February 2021.
+Example: If you apply to Fall 2023 and get denied, you cannot apply to a Part-Time MBA program with a start date earlier than February 2024.

-If you apply for Winter 2021 and get denied, you cannot apply to a Ross program with a start date earlier than June 2021.
+If you apply for Winter 2024 and get denied, you cannot apply to a Part-Time MBA program with a start date earlier than June 2024.

 Unfortunately, there is no appeals process for denied applicants.
 Denied applicants are encouraged to re-apply for the next eligible program.
 You are welcome to reuse portions of your prior year's application (such as GMAT/GRE scores or transcripts) for your new application.
 Please contact the admissions office if you would like us to transfer materials forward from a previous application.

 Is it easier to be admitted into the Online format than the Weekend formats?

 The Admissions Committee looks for the same qualifications for both formats.

 Can I reapply if I was not accepted previously?